git-2-github/martijnbraam-pyatem/docs/usbtransport.rst

 4+n     4       (optional) Chunk length of the second chunk.
 These chunks and data blocks repeat
 ======  ======  =====

-The contents of the ATEM messages are what's defined as `High level protocol`_ on the UDP page.
+The contents of the ATEM messages are what's defined as :ref:`high-level-protocol` on the UDP page.
 All further parsing is exactly the same as the UDP protocl.

 For sending commands to the ATEM the inverse can be done.
 Prepend a 32 bit length header to the normal ATEM command